mumer29/SportX/README.md

 # SportX
-Wordpress site with a custom theme created in the React framework Frontity
+Wordpress site with a custom theme created with bootstrap.